erenyusufduran/path/11-golang/01-course-by-maximillian/README.md

 Instead in Go, error handling typically works a bit differently than it does in other languages.
 In other languages you might be used to certain actions or problems crashing your code.
 In other languages you can ofter use try catch statement to wrap code that could potantially fail to catch errors and define code that should run if an error occurs.
 That is not how it works in Go though.

 Instead in Go, functions are written such and your functions should be written such that errors don't crash the applcation.
-Instead, read file fore example, will simply return an empty byte collection if it failts to find that file, which is  then converted to an empty string, which is converted to the value zero when parsing it as a float.
+Instead, read file for example, will simply return an empty byte collection if it fails to find that file, which is then converted to an empty string, which is converted to the value zero when parsing it as a float.
 That is why we see the 0 as a result if we check the balance.

 That's not all Go does.
 Instead, for operations that could fail, it is quite common that funtions return such an error thing as a second value.
 That's the value we can accept and store as a second value here when calling that function.